-Certain types of foods may worsen diarrhea and gas symptoms, especially during times of active disease.
+Certain types of foods may worsen diarrhea and gas symptoms.
+This problem may be more severe during times of active disease.
 Diet suggestions include:

-You may feel worried, embarrassed, or even sad or depresed about having a bowel accident.
-Other stressful events in your life, such as moving, or losing a job or a loved one can cause digestive problems.
+You may feel worried, embarrassed, or even sad or depressed about having a bowel accident.
+Other stressful events in your life, such as moving, or losing a job or a loved one can cause worsening of digestive problems.

 Medicines that may be used to decrease the number of attacks include:

 Surgery to remove the colon will cure ulcerative colitis and removes the threat of colon cancer.
-Surgery is usually recommended if you have:
+You may need surgery if you have:

 Social support can often help with the stress of dealing with illness, and support group members may also have useful tips for finding the best treatment and coping with the condition.